menu-hanke/malleri/README.md

 ## Getting started

 You need local Node.js to run or build the project.
 Choose either direct Node.js installation or use nvm, which allows managing multiple Node.js version.
-We default to Node.js version 14 in this project. npm command should come bundled with the Node.js installation.
+We default to Node.js version 14 in this project. `npm` command should come bundled with the Node.js installation.

-* nvm-windows from https://github.com/coreybutler/nvm-windows.
+* `nvm-windows` from https://github.com/coreybutler/nvm-windows.
 Note that this program requires administrator privileges to install and further when installing Node.js.
 Take care to install the program into a location accessible by your normal user.
-* nvm for Linux/Macintosh from https://github.com/nvm-sh/nvm
+* `nvm` for Linux/Macintosh from https://github.com/nvm-sh/nvm
-* Bare Node.js for any platform from https://nodejs.org/en/download/
+* `Node.js` for any platform from https://nodejs.org/en/download/

 ### Usage